programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p.yaxis.axis_label = 'Number of Attacking Aircraft'
 ```

-We can also at this stage learn a bit more about the strong interactive, customizable nature of Bokeh plots.
+We can also, at this stage, learn a bit more about the strong interactive, customizable nature of Bokeh plots.
 In our first Bokeh plot we saw the default Bokeh toolbar, but Bokeh allows us to customize our plot by adding new interactive tools to it.

 ```python
 hover = HoverTool()